Order’s Up: Meal Kits for People Who Love Fast Food

 With some companies, shipping is only charged on smaller orders, for singles or couples.
 In these cases, it may actually pay off to spring for a 3-person or 4-person plan which comes with free shipping, thus offsetting the cost of the additional servings.

+Most meal kit delivery companies have special introductory offers to get you to try out their services.
 With deals like these, it definitely pays off to give meal kits a shot, and even play the field some until you find one that you really like.

 So, What’s for Dinner?